Film vs. Video In

 Film vs Video In Production

-In this era when economics is driving the move from film to video as a production medium we need to consider whether productions are taking a step backward in this transition -- especially since many producers and directors still say they prefer film.
+In this era when economics is driving the move from film to video and "time is money," we need to consider whether productions are taking a step backward in this transition.

 Although artistic quality of film can be quite subjective, technical quality is easier to quantify.